-- Plump, friendly men with ukuleles and names like "James Humunupukapu'a", or "Israel Kamakawiwo'ole".
-Asian surnames are strangely unheard of, especially in a state where Asian Americans make up nearly two-fifths of the population.
+- Plump, friendly ukulele players and names like "James Humunupukapu'a", or "Israel Kamakawiwo'ole".
+Asian surnamesnote are strangely unheard of for a state where Asian Americans make up forty percent of the population.

-- Everyone wearing Hawaiian shirts.
+- Men wearing obnoxiously bright Hawaiian shirts.
 Okay, this one is actually true, even in the workplace, since the tropical weather doesn't take kindly to layered 3-piece suits.
 However, business and casual Hawaiian shirts are more subdued than the loud tourist versions, and locally made shirts tend to get expensive.

 - Volcanoes.
 After all, the Hawaiian islands are volcanic.
 You can see lava flows on the Big Island.

 - Tourists.
 Tons of tourists.
-(This is true in some places—especially O'ahu, home of the capital, but other parts of the state are relatively free of these guys.)
+In every place, shop, and beach.
+Especially Hawaiian Shirted Tourists.
+While true in some places—especially O'ahu the capitol—other parts of the state are relatively tourist-free.

 - A pig roasted on the beach.
-(Kalua pig was done like this.
-The only time you'll see it now are at commercial luaus.)
+Outside of kalua pig, the only time you'll see it now are at commercial luaus.

 - Pineapples.
-(Also true, since the Dole plantation did most of its growing work here and was partially the reason why Hawai'i has a lot of Asian heritage.)
+(Also true, since the Dole plantation did most of its growing work here and was partially the reason why Hawai'i has a lot of Asian heritage.)note

 - Local kids hanging out all day in the sun instead of going to school.
 (This is something of truth in television, especially with college students from out of state attending any of the universities of Hawai'i.)